FooHP/Test_Repo/Testing.md

 The first  column : 	 "Subject" - The identifier of the Subject who carried out the experiment.

- 		      	 It contains integers that range from 1 to 30
+ 		      	 It contains integers that range from [1 to 30]

-The second column : 	 "Activity" contains characters describing the 6 kinds of activity :
+The second column : 	 "Activity" contains characters describing the 6 types of activity :

 		    	 LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS